Not My Job: Travel Guru Rick Steves Gets Quizzed On Steve Ricks

 SAGAL: Please.

-STEVES: Americans have the shortest vacations in the rich world, and if you've got a short vacation, which we generally do, and you're going to England, the question is not is Oxford good or bad?
+STEVES: Americans have the shortest vacations in the rich world.
+And if you've got a short vacation, which we generally do, and you're going to England, you have enough time for one great university town.
+So the question is not is Oxford good or bad?
 The question is, is Oxford or Cambridge better for your trip?
-And I think Cambridge is more fun as a sightseeing place.
+And I think Cambridge is more fun as a sightseeing kind of place.

 STEVES: And then you save time for something entirely different.

 SAGAL: I see.
 Has anybody ever mistreated you?
-I'm sure it happens, you travel all over the world, and people have treated you rudely or ripped you off.
-And then you say to yourself in your best Emperor Palpatine voice, I shall destroy you.
+I'm sure it happens.
+You travel all over the world and people have treated you rudely or ripped you off, and then you say to yourself in your best, like, Emperor Palpatine voice, I shall destroy you.

 (LAUGHTER)